theupdateframework/community/implementations.md

 # TUF implementations

 We list open source implementations of TUF in several languages, along with links to project code and documentation.
 This list is not an endorsement of any project, but rather a resource for interested users and contributors.
+It excludes the various closed-source implementations of the project.
 If there is an implementation or piece of documentation missing from this list, please open a pr on this repository to update it.

 ## python-tuf